top of page

 EVENT TIMELINE:

-7:00 pm Cattle Baron’s Ball opens to all guests
+6:30 pm Cattle Baron’s Ball opens to all guests

-8:15 pm Live Auction begins
+8:00 pm Live Auction begins

-10:25 pm Raffle winners announced
+10:25 pm Raffle winners announced on the Main Stage

-10:30 pm Dierks Bentley performance begins
+10:30 pm Post Malone performance begins on the Main Stage

 BALL ATTIRE: